-Your Bankruptcy Discharge Order will arrive in the mail, usually 90 to 120 days after you went to your Chapter 7 Bankruptcy Meeting of Creditors (also called a .341 Hearing) which took place about one month after your case was filed with the Court.
+Your Bankruptcy Discharge Order will arrive in the mail, usually 60 to 70 days after your Chapter 7 Bankruptcy Meeting of Creditors (also called a .341 Hearing) which took place about one month after your case was filed with the Court.
 The United States Bankruptcy Court located in Detroit mails out the Discharge letters from a central mailing location.
 Please do not call the Detroit Bankruptcy Court Clerk unless it has been quite some time since your filing.
 If you lost, misplaced or otherwise cannot locate your Discharge Order that was mailed out (and if I have a copy that means one was mailed to the address on your petition or the last address given to the Trustee at the meeting of creditors), my office may be able to locate a copy for you for a nominal charge.
 Simply contact my office for a replacement.